tiggerntatie/Tungsten-Moon-Tech-Demo-2/README.md

 * There are several starting locations on the moon that you can choose from, with a very primitive UI.
 * A "radar altimeter" mode activates below 1000 meters altitude and will read correctly down to the surface of the planet.
 * Velocity is reported as ground-relative horizontal and vertical components.
+* An attitude "nav ball" helps to orient the pilot.
 * To help with achieving orbit, apoapsis and periapsis altitudes are reported (A. ALT and P.ALT) for the current spacecraft altitude and velocity vector.

 ## Controls